 Career Paths

-Biology majors may go into medicine, genetics, or environmental science.
+Biology majors often move into medicine, genetics, or environmental science.
 Chemistry leads to work in energy, pharmaceuticals, and product development.
 Physics and computer science prepare students for data science, engineering, and space research.

-Students can double-major or minor in other areas to expand their skills.
-Whether they attend a liberal arts college or an institute of technology, the goal is to learn by doing.
+Students can double-major or add a minor to broaden their skill set.
+Whether they attend a liberal arts college or an institute of technology, the goal stays the same: learn by doing.
+Students still weighing their options can start with our guide, “What Should I Study in College?”

 At CollegeCommit, we help students find programs that fit their goals and support both academic and personal growth.

-Schools like Rice University, the University of Texas at Austin, and Texas A&M University are strong examples of institutions that combine research and real-world experience.
+Rice University, the University of Texas at Austin, and Texas A&M University are strong examples of institutions that pair research output with industry placement.
+Families targeting health careers in the state should also review our guide to the Best Colleges in Texas for Pre-Med.

-Texas, California, and Massachusetts lead in STEM education and jobs.
-California alone represents nearly 20% of all STEM employment in the U.S., while Houston is recognized as a hub for scientific research and innovation.
+California, Texas, and Massachusetts rank among the largest STEM employment markets in the country, and Houston is widely recognized as a hub for scientific research and innovation.

-Families should review internship options, research partnerships, and job placement rates when choosing where to apply.
+Families should review internship options, research partnerships, and job placement rates when deciding where to apply.

-In the Northeast and Midwest, universities such as Harvard, MIT, and the University of Michigan focus on public health, environmental science, and higher education partnerships that build long-term research opportunities.
+In the Northeast and Midwest, universities such as Harvard, MIT, and the University of Michigan focus on public health, environmental science, and higher education partnerships that sustain long-term research opportunities.

-Choosing among good colleges for science majors means finding the right learning environment.
-Some students prefer smaller classes, while others thrive in large research settings.
+Choosing among good colleges for science majors comes down to finding the right learning environment.
+Some students perform better in smaller seminar classes, while others thrive in large research settings with hundreds of active labs.

 Strengthening Your Science College Application

-Students applying to top programs should show a passion for science.
-We recommend including research projects, science fairs, or lab work.
+Students applying to top programs should demonstrate sustained interest in the sciences.
+We recommend including research projects, science fairs, or documented lab work.
 For support with your university application, explore our full guide on what top schools want.

 Our Proven Experience

 Our team includes former admissions officers, Ivy League graduates, and mentors with 20+ years of experience.
-We’ve helped students enter leading STEM and higher education programs through focused essay, interview, and resume support.
+We have helped students gain admission to leading STEM and higher education programs through focused essay, interview, and resume support.

 We support Early Decision, Early Action, Regular Decision, and Rolling admissions.
 We work 100% remotely with students in grades 8–12 to deliver consistent, expert guidance.